authbroker/authbroker/README.md

 // fired when the server is ready function setup() {
-  console.log('Brokero is up and running')
+  console.log('Broker is up and running')
 }

 ```